packit/packit.dev/content/docs/source-git/how-to-source-git.md

 Now, let's create the configuration which is going to be used when syncing content to dist-git.
-This is used to control certain aspects of syncing content to dist-git when using `packit update-dist-git`.
+This is used to control certain aspects of syncing content to dist-git when using `packit source-git update-dist-git`.

 Create a file called `.distro/source-git.yaml` with the following content: